pntu007/Assembler_RISCV/README.md

 ## Overview

-This project consists of three scripts namely assembler_risv.cpp, pipeline_riscv.cpp and nonPipeline_risv.cpp.
+This project consists of three scripts namely `assembler_risv.cpp`, `pipeline_riscv.cpp` and `nonPipeline_risv.cpp`.
 Assembler Script converts RISC-V instruction to Machine Language.
-Pipeline or Non-Pipeline script can be used to process the Machine Language produces by the assembler to generate the output.
+Pipeline or Non-Pipeline script can be used to process the Machine Language produces by the assembler to generate the output. <br> There is another script named `cache.cpp` which shows the implementation of set associative cache.

 ## Supported Instructions